 Final Thoughts – So Which Satellite Phone is the Best?

-Satellite phones don’t have the same high-tech features as modern cell phones, but the technology in these handheld devices comes in handy when it matters most.
+Satellite phones don’t have the same high-tech features as modern cell phones, but the technology in these handheld GPS devices comes in handy when it matters most.
+They’re a great piece of backpacking gear if you’re heading into remote areas.

 That goes double for the Iridium Extreme 9575, which we feel is the best phone no matter the itinerary.
 The phone is 8 ounces of 100% global satellite coverage encased in some of the most durable phone materials on the planet.

-Whether you plan on getting lost or getting dirty, you can slip this satellite phone in your pocket and expect it to turn on.
+Whether you plan on getting lost or getting dirty, you can slip this satellite phone into your pocket and expect it to turn on.

 If you’re shopping on a budget, the Inmarsat IsatPhone 2 will allow you to save a few hundred bucks without sacrificing coverage or battery life.